-In September, 1999, the Company formed AgileVision as a joint venture with Sarnoff Corporation, the developer of color television and a pioneer in the creation of digital television ("DTV").
+In September 1999, the Company formed AgileVision as a joint venture with Sarnoff Corporation, the developer of color television and a pioneer in the creation of digital television ("DTV").
 AgileVision provides broadcasters and cable providers equipment to optimize their DTV investment and develop new broadband media commerce revenue streams, including master control systems that permit broadcasters to perform multiple functions on a single platform that previously would have required the engineering and integration of numerous discrete products and systems.
-The Company's contribution to AgileVision was discrete products and systems.
-The Company's contribution to AgileVision was \$3,500,000 in cash.
-During the year ended June 30, 2000, the Company recognized \$3,721,000 in expenses related to the operation of AgileVision.
-The Company has funded the losses of Agilevision to date and as of June 30, 2000, intends to continue to fund this venture.
-No expenses were recognized during the year ended June 30, 1999.
+The Company's investment in AgileVision amounted to \$3,400,000 and \$3,500,000 during the years ended June 30, 2001 and 2000, respectively.
+The Company recognized \$3,310,000 and \$3,721,000 of losses on the equity-basis of accounting related to the operations of AgileVision during the years ended June 30, 2001 and 2000, respectively.

-Summarized Income Statement results for AgileVision during the year ended June 30, 2000 are as follows:
+Summarized Income Statement results for AgileVision during the years ended June 30, 2001 and 2000 are as follows: